rza101/ESP-WiFi-Extender/README.md

 - Upload the sketch code and web data code
 - Default AP SSID is 'ESP8266 Repeater'.
 Connect to the network and access 192.168.4.1 in browser
+- Log in with username 'admin' and password 'admin' (password can be changed later)
 - Set AP and Station (router SSID)
 - Done